ndoomah/maurihealthtest/README.md

 - NewsScraper >> main program (extracts maximum four articles from each newspaper and then saves results to scraped_articles.json)
 - NewsPapers >> json file that contains newspaper links/rss feeds
 - analyse_articles >> validation of each article for storage on cloud

+*Flask App* (to be added)
+- app.py >> main stuff, runs the flask server and starts the threading for listening to any inserts/updates on the database 'test' in mongodb atlas.
+- templates directory >> contains necessary plugins for the map html page.

+^ Requirements for app.py:
+- create a virtual environment for the project
+- install flask, flask-socketio packages.

 -- MAIN
 [purpose: to run fb_realtime & news_scraper in parallel]